SyedaZoya2/Zoya/README.md

-# Zoya
-Analysis of UPI payment refusals by vendors in Bangalore, exploring trends, reasons, and potential solutions
+# Analysis of UPI payment refusals by vendors in Bangalore, exploring trends, reasons, and potential solutions

 UPI Payment Refusals in Bangalore – Data Analysis Overview